Adelic line bundles on quasi-projective varieties: Heights on quasi-projective varieties

 Here $Z'$ denotes the image of $Z\to X$, $\overline L|_{Z'}$ denotes the \emph{pull-back} in $\wh\Pic(Z'/k)_\intb$, and the self-intersection is as in Theorem \ref{intersection2}.
 As we do not require $X$ to be projective or $L$ to be ample, the height $\fh_{\overline L}(Z)$ is only well-defined if $Z$ is projective and $\deg_{L}(Z')\neq 0$.

-The following are some special situations: \begin{enumerate}[(1)] \item If $\OL$ is nef over $X$, then the height $\fh_{\overline L}(Z)$ is also nef if it is defined. \item If $X$ is projective over $F$ and $L$ is ample over $X$, then the degree $\deg_{L}(Z')$ is well-defined and positive for all closed subvarieties of $X_{\overline F}$.
+The following are some special situations: \begin{enumerate} \item If $\OL$ is nef on $X$, then the height $\fh_{\overline L}(Z)$ is also nef if it is defined. \item If $X$ is projective over $F$ and $L$ is ample on $X$, then the degree $\deg_{L}(Z')$ is well-defined and positive for all closed subvarieties of $X_{\overline F}$.
 This gives a function

 Here $|X_{\overline F}| $ denotes the set of closed subvarieties of $X_{\overline F}$. \item If $k=\ZZ$, let $F$ be a number field; if $k$ is a field, let $F$ be a function field of one variable over $k$.
 There is a degree map